 Before starting on your Canadian journey, it’s important to know whether or not you will need an LMIA or not.
 As outlined above, various programs and immigration categories are on offer for temporary foreign workers who are just as much an integral part of the development and growth of the Canadian economy as permanent residents and citizens are.

 Once your Labour Market Impact Assessment (LMIA) has been approved and you have your official job offer you’ll need to apply for your Canadian work permit.
 Requirements may differ slightly from program to program as well as if you are applying for work in the province of Quebec.

 Need help with your application to work in Canada?

-Simply click the link below to speak to one of our highly qualified consultants for more information about the visa and work permit application process.
+Simply click the link below to speak to one of our highly qualified consultants for more information about the Labour Market Impact Assessment, as well as the visa and work permit application process.

 The LMIA application process can be quite labour intensive and needs a lot of detailed supporting documents.
 Your employer will have to meet the following requirements to receive a positive LMIA:

 1. Show that they could not fill the job locally